lerna-lite/lerna-lite/packages/run/README.md

 For more details about what `.env` files will be loaded by default please see: https://nx.dev/recipes/environment-variables/define-environment-variables

 ### `--use-nx`

+> **Note** this feature is now deprecated and will be removed in the next major version, if you wish to use Nx then you should consider using the original [Lerna](https://github.com/lerna/lerna) since it has full Nx integration.
+The goal of Lerna-Lite is to stay light hence the deprecation of this option.

 Enables integration with [Nx](https://nx.dev).
 Enabling this option will tell Lerna to delegate running tasks to Nx instead of using `p-map` and `p-queue`.
 This only works if Nx is installed and `nx.json` is present.
 You can also skip cache by providing `--skip-nx-cache`